CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 Some use cases may not be applicable to all CSC's data services, please see the Terms and Conditions and Service Description of each service itself.

+CSC provides a set of services that are intended to support management of sensitive data.
+Currently these servises include:

+   - [SD Connect](../sensitive-data/sd_connect.md) : A service for storing and sharing sensitive data
+   - [SD Desktop](../sensitive-data/sd_connect.md) : A service for prosessing sensitive data

+These services provide secure and easy to use tools and protocols that CSC recommends to be used for sensitive data.
+However, the you can store sensitive data to CSC also by using other tools too, as long as the processes follow the general guidelines described below.

 ## Encryption

 Protecting data with encryption has been around for a long time and the basics of secure encryption are well understood.
 This document gives some best practises on how to encrypt the data once the customer has decided that encryption is an appropriate means to protect the data content.

-There are two main encryption methods, symmetric and asymmetric encryption.
+There are two main encryption methods, _symmetric_ and _asymmetric_ encryption.
 In symmetric encryption, same key is used for encrypting and decrypting the data.
-In basic asymmetric encryption, there are two keys, private key and public key.
+In basic asymmetric encryption, there are two keys, a _private key_ and a _public key_.
 Data encrypted with public key can be decrypted only with private key.
 For verifying the origin of data, the data (normally a hash of the data) signed with private key can be verified with public key.